MicrosoftDocs/CortanaSkillsKit/docs/skills/mva41-streaming-audio.md

             context.Wait(MessageReceived);
         }

 SSML enables you to control a variety of speech attributes.
 You can use the *prosody* element to control pitch, speaking rate, and volume of speech output.
-For more information about SSML, see [Speech Synthesis Markup Language (SSML) reference](./speech-synthesis-markup-language.md).
+For more information, see [Speech Synthesis Markup Language (SSML) reference](./speech-synthesis-markup-language.md).

 ## Step 2 - Play an audio clip when a skill starts

-You can also use SSML to embed an audio clip in Cortana's response.
+You can also use SSML to embed an MP3 audio clip in Cortana's response.
 For example, revise the **MixtapeIntent** method code as follows to play an audio file when the Mixtape skill starts.

         public async Task MixtapeIntent(IDialogContext context, LuisResult result) {